selvejj/website/docs/guide.md

 ## Opening a project

 Selvejj currently has some limitations.
 Creating a new project with jj as the VCS is not supported.
-You must first create/import the project into Intellij.
+You must first create/import the project into IntelliJ.

-* `File -> New -> Project from Existing Sources` - use this if you already have a project using jj, and it is not already opened in Intellij.
-You can also use this to clone a git repository using jj.
+* `File -> New -> Project from Existing Sources` - use this if you already have a project using jj, and it is not already opened in IntelliJ.
+You can also use this to clone a Git repository using jj.
 * `File -> New -> Project` - use this if you want to create a brand-new project.

-If the project is already

-Once you have imported the project, Intellij should automatically detect the repo and show the VCS as Jujutsu.
+Once you have imported the project, IntelliJ should automatically detect the repo and show the VCS as Jujutsu.

 ![Project identified as using Jujutsu](screenshots/vcs-identifier-tooltip.png)